juri-sinitson/angular-monorepo/README.md

 you organize your UI components that they have a sync input and send their data by the output.

 Those components are then fed with the data by the smart components in your app.
-In case of a catalogue, the story mocks the smart component by providing the hardcoded sync data.
+In case of a catalogue, the story de-facto mocks the smart component by providing the hardcoded sync data.

 A catalogue shouldn't have to deal with the component output.
 At least not, if this output is aimed to produce side effects directly or indirectly.